 - Trigger D/O for ☐ seconds Select this option to turn on external digital output device when a trigger is activated.
-Specify the length of trigger interval in the text box. - Server name / Media name Select the server and media name to allow the Network Camera to send the media files to the server when a trigger is activated.
+Specify the length of trigger interval in the text box. - Move to preset location Select this option, the Network Camera will move to the preset location when a trigger is activated. - Server name / Media name Select the server and media name to allow the Network Camera to send the media files to the server when a trigger is activated.

 When completed, select Enable this event.
-Click Save to take effect and then click Close to quit this page.
+Click Save to take effect, then click Close to exit this page.
 The new event name will appear in the event drop-down list on the application page.
-To remove an event setting from the list, select an event name from the drop-down list and then click Delete.
+To remove an event setting from the list, select an event name from the drop-down list, then click Delete.